Random spanning forests, Markov matrix spectra and well distributed points: Background material

-Denote by $\gamma(B,l)=(y_0,\ldots,y_l)$ a self-avoiding path of $l+1$ points and length $l$ such that $y_i\in B^c$ for $i=0,\ldots,l-1$ and $y_l\in B$.
+Denote by $\gamma_B=(y_0,\ldots,y_l)$ a self-avoiding path of $l+1$ points and length $l$ such that $y_i\in B^c$ for $i=0,\ldots,l-1$ and $y_l\in B$.
 For $y_0\in B^c$, let ${P}_{y_0}$ the law of the random walk $Y$ when starting from $y_0$.
-Denote by $\Gamma_B$ a random trajectory obtained from $Y$ under ${P}_{y_0}$ as follows.
-Stop the walk $Y$ when it enters the set $B$ for the first time and erase all its loops.
+Denote by $\Gamma_B$ a random trajectory obtained from $Y$ under ${P}_{y_0}$ as follows: stop the walk $Y$ when it enters the set $B$ for the first time and erase all its loops.
 After this procedure, we are left with a self-avoiding trajectory of variable length.
-In the next proposition we compute the probability that $\Gamma_B$ equals a given trajectory $\gamma(B,l)$ of length $l$.
-To simplify the proof, we use the discrete skeleton of the Markov process $Y$ on $B^c$.
+In the next proposition we compute the probability that $\Gamma_B$ is the given trajectory $\gamma_B$.
+To this end, we use a discrete skeleton of the Markov process $Y$ {\em absorbed in} $B$.
 This justify the following definitions.

 Set